daviddmc/fetal-motion/README.md

 ## example

-Run `example.m` for an exmaple.
+Run `example_metric.m` for an exmaple.
 The results will be stored in `results.xlsx`.

 ## citation